Carlton School Board to survey residents again

 The board is going back to School Perceptions Inc. to ask residents’ opinions regarding several paths forward.

-- Survey shows broad support for consolidation in Carlton, Wrenshall
+Survey shows broad support for consolidation in Carlton, Wrenshall Majorities in both communities support at least $38 million in facility upgrades, data shows.

 In early 2020, School Perceptions surveyed Carlton and Wrenshall residents regarding a potential consolidation of the two neighboring districts, with majorities in both districts signaling support for up to $40 million in renovations and upgrades to South Terrace Elementary School in Carlton and Wrenshall School.